An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

 \insight{\free\ performs best on the \wldblp\ workload.
-Generally, if the workload has a large number of queries that are not skewed (i.e., all very similar and covering a small subset of the dataset) and the strings in the dataset are not long, it is best to choose \free.
-When the query set is large, \best\ and \lpms\ require significant computation time and memory, owing to their higher time and space complexities.
-Additionally, for a large-sized and balanced query set, frequent n-grams in the datasets are likely to be covered in the queries as well.
-Therefore, \free\ benefits from these two aspects and outperforms the other two methods.}
+Generally, if the workload has a large number of queries that are not skewed (i.e., all very similar and covering a small subset of the dataset) and the strings in the dataset are not long, it is best to choose \free. {\vgg\ significantly improve its precision only when the number of keys increase.} When the query set is large, \best\ and \lpms\ require significant computation time and memory, owing to their higher time and space complexities.
+Additionally, for a large-sized and balanced query set, frequent n-grams in the datasets are likely to be covered in the queries as well. }